telerik/winforms-docs/track-and-status-controls/scrollbar/getting-started.md

 {{endregion}}

->note You can add controls by drag and drop at design time as well.
+>tip You can add controls by drag and drop at design time as well.
 >

 ![track-and-status-controls-scroll-bar-getting-started 004](images/track-and-status-controls-scroll-bar-getting-started004.png)